 - On the 'Parameter' tab in the sidebar, tick the 'Image' checkbox in the 'Content' group.
 All other parameters leave unticked → this will significantly speed up the crawling.

 - Enter the website address and start crawling.
 If you need to check images in the specific website directory, enter its URL in the 'Initial URL' field and select 'Crawl only in directory' in the general settings.

-- Wait until the crawling is over, after which open the image report in the 'Database' module.
+- Wait until the crawling is over, after that head over to the image report in the 'Database' module.

 - Configure the filter, which will help you sort out the word with ad keywords: set the condition 'Include' → 'URL' → 'Matching RegExp'.
 Then add a regular expression, where all ad keywords are divided by the '|' sign.
 Example:

 Also, you can add the numbers which match the ad banner dimensions in this regular expression: